ZephyrSails/Archon/README.md

 == README

-A robot, to help me play web-game: Ogame.
+A robot, used to help me play web-game: Ogame.

 Can automatically perform: